Chris Harper (wide receiver, born 1989): Professional career

-Seattle Seahawks

 Harper was selected by the Seattle Seahawks in the fourth round, with the 123rd overall pick, of the 2013 NFL draft.

 On August 31, 2013, Harper was waived during the final roster cuts, becoming the second highest 2013 draftee to not make his NFL team's opening day roster.

-San Francisco 49ers

-The 49ers signed him off of the Seahawks practice roster on September 2, 2013.
+The San Francisco 49ers signed him off of the Seahawks practice roster on September 2, 2013.
 The 49ers later waived Harper on October 17, 2013.

-Green Bay Packers

 The Green Bay Packers claimed WR Chris Harper off waivers from the San Francisco 49ers on October 18, 2013.
 He made his NFL regular season debut, playing special teams coverage.
 He was released on August 24, 2014.

-New York Giants

 On October 14, 2014, Harper signed with the New York Giants and was placed on the practice squad.
 On December 29, 2014, he signed a reserve/future contract to remain on the Giants.
 On August 7, 2015, Harper was waived/injured by the Giants.
 On the following day, he cleared waivers and was reverted to the Giants' injured reserve list.
 On September 28, 2015, he was released by the Giants with an injury settlement.